Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 Both white-box and gray-box settings are ideal for the medical adversarial attack, which rely heavily on the accessibility of prior knowledge about the target DNN.
-Specifically, the attackers focus on the backward gradients to update adversarial examples.
+Specifically, the attackers focus on the backward gradients to update adversaries.
 Black-box attacks concentrate on zeroth-order optimization according to numerous times of query outputs of the target DNN.
-In comparison, no-box attacks strongly depend on the transferability between different models of adversarial examples.
-Note that Black-box and also no-box scenarios are close to computer-aided diagnosis systems in practice, which poses a more significant threat to model deployment and maintenance.
+In comparison, no-box attacks highly depend on the transferability of adversaries among different models.
+Note that Black-box and no-box scenarios are close to computer-aided diagnosis systems in practice, which poses a more significant threat to model deployment.
 In the following sections, we will survey recent advances in these four types of adversarial attacks for medical image analysis.